 Before I go further into my personal example, I’m going to take this moment to dispel some myths about bipolar disorder:

 Episodes of mania or depression are always of a similar, recordable length.
 For some reason, there’s this idea that you can set an egg timer and know when a manic/depressive episode will end, and that’s incredibly untrue.
-Depending on the individual, their meds and therapeutic control, the specific triggers involved, and the surrounding circumstances, episodes can last from minutes to days.
+Depending on the individual, their meds and therapeutic control, the specific triggers involved, and the surrounding circumstances, episodes can last from days to months, with strong mood fluctuations from minutes to days.
 And there may be moments of clarity and calm in the middle of an episode, only to disappear moments later.
 Outsiders (family, friends, therapists) are best able to judge when an episode is occurring, and when it will end.
 Just because we’re in the grips of chemicals beyond our control doesn’t mean we’ve lost all concept of reality.
 A bipolar person can know damn well that they’re stuck in an episode, but still be unable to crawl out (bootstraps! and what have you).
 And while outsiders can sometimes identify an episode, that isn’t an inherently good thing.
 Judging an episode as “over” because the bipolar person has met some arbitrary definition of normalcy can be dangerous, because it ignores the very real delicacy of our states of being.
 Likewise, it’s disrespectful and ableist to blame every poor mood on our disorder.
 Sometimes our highs and lows are the same as anyone not suffering bipolar, and blaming our illness for everything is ableist and condescending.
 Bipolar people are hard to love.
 This is a huge social myth, aimed at isolating the mentally ill.
 Yeah, dealing with bipolar can be challenging, but so are any of a million other aspects of someone’s personality.
 It’s hard to love people in certain fields of work, because they’re very busy, so you rarely see them.
 It’s hard to love sports fanatics whose sports bore the utter shit out of you.
 It’s hard to love cat people when you’ve got horrible pet allergies.
 But no one suggests that those people live alone and unloved forever, because those people have not been branded with the stigma given to the mentally ill.
 Mania is inherently violent.
 Some manic-depressives are extremely non-violent, even when in the grips of a severe manic episode.
 Mania is not about what our bodies are doing, it’s about what our minds are doing.
 We can tear at our internal walls ‘til they bleed, without so much as stepping on a ladybug.
 Mania and depression are linear, and someone with bipolar can only exist at one given point on that line.
 A manic-depressive can experience both ends of their illness at once, in a complicated web of interaction.
 Sometimes a manic episode can trigger a depressive one, or vice versa, and so they are intrinsically linked until the person is able to dig themselves out.
 This actually makes the illness more dangerous, especially for those of us prone to self-injury or suicidal tendencies.
 Acts of self-harm that we wouldn’t normally engage in when depressed become common tools of self-punishment when mania sneaks into our depressive minds.

 I’d also like to cover some little-acknowledged truths about manic depression: